 This integrated approach of Creating Shared Value (CSV) transcends Corporate Social Responsibility (CSR).
 ATELIER V invests for profit, but always with a positive social impact in mind.
 Do not just give, but invest in innovative, social and sustainable projects.
 This creates opportunities and responsibility on the part of the recipients, which in time produces unity and a more sustainable result for all.

-Architecture and site planning evolved out of what is now called geomancy, the art of placing or arranging buildings or other sites auspiciously.
+Architecture and urban planning evolved out of the ancient practice of geomancy (‘divining the earth’).
+The art of placing or arranging buildings or sites suspiciously by dowsing and interpreting geographic features.
 Tuning architecture to nature’s heartbeat and making it a sacred power spot by harmonic resonance, resulting in a harmonic instrument.
 Turning those disciplines back to their roots, restoring some of the missing pieces of the original practices, particularly Geopathic Stress and the metaphysical, spiritually-based considerations for good design of the environment.

-As music is frequencies of sound, architecture is about visual geometrical and spatial frequencies, and much more.
+As music is the vibration of sound, architecture is about visual geometrical and spatial vibrations, and much more.
 When we move through a building, it can shape our thoughts and feelings just as music does.

 “Why does this space feel good?” is a similar question to “Why does this music move me to tears?”
 (Richard Feather Anderson)